Small, midcap carnage continues

-On a YoY basis however, nearly all major markets were higher, rising in the range of 4.2% to 25%.
-In the calendar year till date, Sensex rose by 2.8%.
+On a YoY basis however, all major markets have done well, rising in the range of ~4% to 25%.
+In the calendar year till date, the Sensex is up by 4%.

 Key highlights in the month gone by